grantrules/articles/Installing_Postfix_on_Ubuntu_with_SASL_and_TLS.md

 > **:bulb: Note:** If you use saslauthd for anything else, you can just copy /etc/default/saslauthd to /etc/default/postfix-saslauthd ane make the above changes to the new file.

-Once we've configured SASL, we will add it to our postfix config, first by creating a smtpd.conf file for SASL then updating our main.cf
+Once we've configured SASL, we will add it to our Postfix config, first by creating a smtpd.conf file for SASL then updating our main.cf

 >**Create SASL smtpd config**
 >